vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/interface/darkmode.md

 ## Getting Status

-- You can use `$isDarkmode` in Markdown files or Vue Template to get darkmode status.
+- In Markdown files or Vue Template, you can access `$isDarkmode` to get darkmode status directly.

-- You can import `useDarkmode` from `vuepress-theme-hope/client` to get darkmode status:
+- In scripts, you can import `useDarkmode` from `vuepress-theme-hope/client` to get darkmode status:

   ```ts
   import { useDarkmode } from "vuepress-theme-hope/client";